-Where behaviour is of the highest standard, learning is of the best quality and learning time is maximised.
 When referring to 'behaviour' in this policy, this covers all aspects of conduct whilst students are representing our school.
-We believe our students should be able to flourish as scholars and good citizens and in turn embody the values of the school.
+Good habits of conduct by our students is an underpinning factor in the success of our school and expecting this, and supporting it, is what this policy aims to do.
 This policy has been reviewed and informed by the DfE guidance 'Keeping Children Safe in Education' (Appendix 10) and DfE Behaviour in Schools: 'Advice for headteachers and school staff' (Appendix 9).
 This policy should be read in conjunction with our Child Protection and Safeguarding Policy.